-Rage is intense, uncontrollable anger, an aggression, when the narcissist’s eyes turn black and cold, their face might go red, their fists might be clenched.
+Rage is intense, uncontrollable anger, and aggression.
+When the narcissist’s eyes turn black and cold, their face might go red.
+Their fists might be clenched.

 Anger is a common emotion we all have the capability of feeling, especially when people exploit us, lie to us, provoke us, dismiss us, let us down, hurt us, annoys us, treated us unjustly, many of us can feel our heart begin to race, we might cry, we might shout, we might at the moment say things we regret afterwards.